zemn-me/monorepo/docs/crate_universe.md

 ```

 The generated `crates_repository` contains helper macros which make collecting dependencies for Bazel targets simpler.
-Notably, the `all_crate_deps` and `aliases` macros commonly allow the `Cargo.toml` files to be the single source of
+Notably, the `all_crate_deps` and `aliases` macros (see [Dependencies API](#dependencies-api)) commonly allow the
-truth for dependencies.
-Since these macros come from the generated repository, the dependencies and alias definitions
+`Cargo.toml` files to be the single source of truth for dependencies.
+Since these macros come from the generated
-they return will automatically update BUILD targets.
+repository, the dependencies and alias definitions they return will automatically update BUILD targets.

 ```python
 load("@crate_index//:defs.bzl", "aliases", "all_crate_deps")